Demmydee/alx-system_engineering-devops/0x00-shell_basics/README.md

-14-copy_html script copies selected html files from current dir to parent dir 100-lets_move script moves all files beginning with an uppercase to /tmp/u 101-clean_emacs deletes all files in the current dir ending with character ~
+14-copy_html script copies selected html files from current dir to parent dir 100-lets_move script moves all files beginning with an uppercase to /tmp/u 101-clean_emacs deletes all files in the current dir ending with character ~ 102-tree creates welcome/ welcome/to/ welcome/to/school in the current dir